msrajawat298/msrajawat298.github.io/interview_question/sql/sql.md

 senior software engineer interview questions problem solving skills

-node js I have developed crud operation for event managemnt rest api and one lambda function on aws using node js that feauture is to show all files and dir  that stored on aws EFS strogae system.
+node js I have developed crud operation for event management rest api and one lambda function on aws using node js that feature is to show all files and dir  that stored on aws EFS strogae system.